 Faculty

 Faculty members may raise questions and concerns about disability services/accommodations, especially when they believe a requested accommodation may be a fundamental alteration to their course.
-If a faculty member reasonably believes an accommodation constitutes a fundamental alteration of their academic requirements or program, the faculty member should contact the student’s Access Advisor (the person listed in the faculty notification letter) and not to the student seeking the accommodation.
-If communication between the faculty member and the Access Advisor does not resolve the concern of a fundamental alteration, an ad hoc committee will be formed.
-The ad hoc committee may include: the faculty member, department chair, associate dean, Access Advisor, ADA Coordinator, and/or others with knowledge of the academic area, related licensing requirements, applicable accreditation standards, the student’s disability, and accommodation methods.
+If a faculty member reasonably believes an accommodation constitutes a fundamental alteration of their academic requirements or program, the faculty member should contact the student’s Student Accommodations & Disability Resources Advisor (the person listed in the faculty notification letter) and not to the student seeking the accommodation.
+If communication between the faculty member and the Student Accommodations & Disability Resources Advisor does not resolve the concern of a fundamental alteration, an ad hoc committee will be formed.
+The ad hoc committee may include: the faculty member, department chair, associate dean, Student Accommodations & Disability Resources Advisor, ADA Coordinator, and/or others with knowledge of the academic area, related licensing requirements, applicable accreditation standards, the student’s disability, and accommodation methods.
 This committee will decide whether the requested accommodation constitutes a fundamental alteration of the academic requirements or program.
 This committee is considered a part of the interactive process, which is required by law.
 In the meantime, faculty members are still obligated to provide all uncontested accommodations as stated in the faculty notification letter until resolution is reached.
 If the ad hoc committee decides an accommodation is not a fundamental alteration, the accommodation will be provided retroactively to the date of the faculty notification.

 WSU Tri-Cities student Elizabeth Sandy and her service dog Neo gave a presentation on the do’s and don’ts when meeting someone who works with a service dog.